mcneel/developer.rhino3d.com/_guide_topics/general/rhino_technology_overview.md

 ## Overview

 Rhinoceros is composed of many layers - written in many languages - all stacked on top of each other.
-The most foundational are at the bottom, but the top layers should by no means be considered superficial...
+The most foundational are on the bottom, but the top layers should by no means be considered superficial...

 ![The Rhino Stack]({{ site.baseurl}}/images/rhino_technology_overview_01.png)

-Let's discuss each of the layers in turn, starting at the bottom with the...
+Let's discuss each of the layers in turn, starting on the bottom with the...

 ## Foundation